wabbajack1/LegalLLM/README.md

 In this section we will give a brief description of LegalLLM.

 Tasks:
-- [] What research problem you propose to investigate.
+- 1. [ ] What research problem you propose to investigate.
-- [] What approach you intend to take, including how you expect to evaluate your results.
+- 2. [ ] What approach you intend to take, including how you expect to evaluate your results.
-- [] What resources you’ve found so far that you think will help.
+- 3. [ ] What resources you’ve found so far that you think will help.
 These can be things like software packages, data sources, and scientific or technical literature.
-- [] What your work plan is, including who will be responsible for what and what sort of timeline you expect to complete various tasks.
+- 4. [ ] What your work plan is, including who will be responsible for what and what sort of timeline you expect to complete various tasks.

 ## Project proposal

+## Corpus
+...